Invariant measures of Mass Migration Processes: Introduction

 In all those cases, a specific derivation is performed for each model to find stationary product measures, under conditions on the rates if necessary.
 In the present paper, our central result unifies and generalizes those derivations, which in particular opens the door to the study of condensation phenomena and exact solvability for new models, or models not tractable up to now: In Theorem \ref{th:main2}, we obtain necessary and sufficient conditions on the rates of a MMP (which is a dynamics in infinite volume) to guarantee the existence of translation-invariant, product invariant probability measures for the process.
 We can state explicitly how these measures look like for single-jump models, that is misanthropes, zero-range and target processes (abbreviated as MP, ZRP and TP), as well as for MM-ZRP and MM-TP.
-For MMP, we then analyse attractiveness properties, as well as condensation issues, and the relations between them.
+For MMP, we then analyse attractiveness properties, as well as condensation issues; our exact formulas for invariant measures enable us to study the relations between those two properties.
 Finally, we illustrate our results on various examples, including the ones previously mentioned.
+In particular, we prove for the first time that attractiveness and condensation can coexist on an example of MM-ZRP.

 The paper is organized as follows.
 In Section \ref{s-model}, we give a formal description and state an existence theorem for MMP; proofs are done in Section \ref{sec:construction}.
 Section \ref{s-invariant} is devoted to invariant measures of MMP: Theorem \ref{th:main2}, single-jump models, MM-ZRP and MM-TP.
 Proofs are done in Section \ref{s-proofs-sec3}.
-Section \ref{s-coupling} is devoted to attractiveness of MMP: necessary and sufficient conditions on the rates for attractiveness, explicit form of coupling rates, details for a specific MM-ZRP in subsection \ref{subsec-attra-cond}, and determination of the extremal translation invariant and invariant measures for MM-ZRP and MM-TP.
+Section \ref{s-coupling} is devoted to attractiveness of MMP, and contains the determination of the extremal translation invariant and invariant measures for MM-ZRP and MM-TP.
 We explain in Section \ref{s-discussion} how known results on condensation for ZRP can be applied to MMP, and check whether MMP could also be attractive.
 In section \ref{s-examples} we bring examples of MMPs and, for each one, we check whether the conditions established in Sections \ref{s-model}, \ref{s-invariant}, \ref{s-coupling}, and \ref{s-discussion} are satisfied. \\